A Message from the Chair

 Georgia Tech Joins Apple’s New Silicon Initiative

-Georgia Tech electrical and computer engineering students will now benefit from an expanded tapeout-to-silicon curriculum and have access to Apple engineers to better prepare for a career in hardware engineering.
+Georgia Tech electrical and computer engineering students now benefit from an expanded tapeout-to-silicon curriculum and have access to Apple engineers to better prepare for a career in hardware engineering.

 The Promise of Technology